workos/python-django-sso-example/README.md

 ## Need help?

+When you clone this repo, the `DEBUG` setting is `False` by default in `workos_django/settings.py`.
+You can set `DEBUG=True` if you need to troubleshoot something during the tutorial, but you must use `DEBUG=False` in order to successfully connect to the WorkOS API.

 If you get stuck and aren't able to resolve the issue by reading our API reference or tutorials, you can reach out to us at support@workos.com and we'll lend a hand.